 The Marshal records items under capital leases as an asset and an obligation in the accompanying statement of net assets.
-During the year ended April 30, 2007, the Marshal was under a capital lease agreement for the lease of two copiers.
-The lease will expire in September 2008.
+During the year ended April 30, 2008, the Marshal was under capital lease agreements for the lease of a copier and a postage machine.
+The lease for the copier will expire in September 2008, and the lease for the postage machine will expire in July 2011.